 3.2.2.2.
 Form the cell exposure compartment by press fitting the PDMS lid to the culture dish.

 3.2.2.3.
-Prepare a syringe with an 18g blunt needle, and fill with approximately 10 mL of liquid (e.g. microbubble suspension or water control).
+Prepare a syringe with an 18g blunt needle, and fill with approximately 10 mL of liquid (e.g. MB suspension or water control).

 3.2.2.4.
 Insert the needle through one of the PDMS fill holes and slowly fill the chamber, tilting so that macrobubbles can escape through the open fill hole.
-For best results, tilt the chamber so that the open hole is vertically above the fill hole.
+For best results, tilt the chamber so that the open hole is above the fill hole.

 3.2.2.5.
 When filled, close the open hole by inserting a short (4-5mm) polymer rod.
 Set the assembly so both holes are horizontal.